Chart Color Schemes

 Parkinson's population is slightly younger than the national pattern

-Parkinson's median age is nearly 37 years, closely matching Greater Brisbane's average of 36 years and slightly below Australia's median of 38 years.
-Compared to Greater Brisbane, Parkinson has a higher proportion of residents aged 5-14 (15.2%) but fewer residents aged 25-34 (9.2%).
-Between the 2021 Census and the present, the 15-24 age group has increased from 13.1% to 14.7%, while the 75-84 age group has grown from 3.1% to 4.2%.
-Conversely, the 25-34 age group has decreased from 11.3% to 9.2%.
-By 2041, demographic modeling suggests Parkinson's age profile will change significantly.
-The 75-84 age cohort is projected to grow by 79%, adding 393 residents to reach a total of 893.
+At 37 years, Parkinson's median age is nearly matching Greater Brisbane's average of 36, while also being very close to Australia's median of 38.
+Relative to Greater Brisbane, Parkinson has a higher concentration of residents aged 5-14 (15.2%) but fewer residents aged 25-34 (9.2%).
+Between the 2021 Census and now, the population aged 15-24 has grown from 13.1% to 14.7%, while the 75-84 cohort increased from 3.1% to 4.2%.
+Conversely, the 25-34 cohort has declined from 11.3% to 9.2%.
+By 2041, demographic modeling suggests Parkinson's age profile will evolve significantly.
+The 75-84 cohort is projected to grow by 79%, adding 393 residents to reach 894.
 Residents aged 65 and above are expected to drive 65% of population growth, highlighting demographic aging trends.
-Conversely, the 0-4 and 25-34 age cohorts are projected to experience population declines.
+Meanwhile, the 0-4 and 25-34 cohorts are anticipated to experience population declines.